vrodgom/statmorph/README.rst

 Documentation
 -------------

-The documentation can be found at
+The documentation can be found on
 `ReadTheDocs <http://statmorph.readthedocs.io/en/latest/>`_.

 Tutorial / How to use